 Jessica Eise, PhD

-Dr. Eise is a researcher on climate change, food security, technology and communication.
+Dr. Eise is a researcher on climate change, food security, agriculture and human behavior.
 She seeks to understand how individuals, society and Earth interrelate and how we can leverage these connections to overcome difficult challenges such as climate change and hunger.
 She is passionate about improving human life for everyone through innovation and our better natures.
-Dr. Eise is an assistant professor of social and environmental challenges with The University of Texas at San Antonio.
+Dr. Eise is an assistant professor of social and environmental challenges with Indiana University School of Public Health-Bloomington Department of Environmental and Occupational Health.

-Dr. Eise’s research currently focuses on understanding agricultural and rural communities and the complex social systems that influence their ability to adapt to changing climates.
-Accounting for macro and micro factors, she examines how to create tailored communication efforts and projects with them to support and empower adaptation to improve and ensure continued global food security.
-She also researches our human connection with the environment, how technology can be used to support prosocial environmental change and how we can communicate science better and more effectively.
+Dr. Eise’s research has two veins.
+The first focuses on understanding agricultural and rural communities and the complex social systems that influence their ability to adapt to changing climates.
+Accounting for macro and micro factors, she examines how to create tailored solutions to support adaptation and global food security.
+Her second line of research examines our human connection with the environment and how ethics, morality and spirituality influence long-term behavioral change around climate change and pressing environmental concerns.
+Dr. Eise is also committed to communicating science more effectively and involving stakeholders in the research process.

 Her books include How to Feed the World and The Communication Scarcity in Agriculture.
 Her research has been cited in outlets such as VICEVoxScientific American and her articles have appeared in U.S. News & World ReportSalon and CNBC amongst others.
 She won a national essay award for her piece on artificial intelligence (AI) The Fatal Flaw.
-In addition to writing academic articles, Dr. Eise believes in open-source information and making knowledge accessible; she is active on social media – TwitterInstagramYouTubeand her blog.
-Dr. Eise has spoken at organizations and universities such as the Max Planck Institute in Germany, the AVEC General Assembly in Hungary, IESE in Spain and IICA in Costa Rica.
+Dr. Eise has spoken at organizations and universities such as the Max Planck Institute in Germany, the Department of Agriculture and Fisheries in Belgium, the AVEC General Assembly in Hungary, IESE in Spain and IICA in Costa Rica.

 Dr. Eise has a PhD in communication from Purdue University and a master’s in journalism and international relations from New York University.
 She was awarded the Ross Fellowship in the Purdue Brian Lamb School of Communication, formerly served as the director of communications with the Purdue University Department of Agricultural Economics as well as a practitioner in media production and new media in Washington, DC, and abroad (primarily Latin America, Middle East and Europe).